 Try to prepare your bike fully 2 weeks before so you are prepared well in advance.
 It is very difficult for us to do work on the Sunday before as we have a lot of riders to look after.
-Test your bike on the road for a minimum of a one hour before arriving to the SSDT.
+Test your bike on the road for a minimum of a one hour before arriving at the SSDT.

-If your bike is over one year old or has done a previous SSDT I advise checking the main bearings especially if engine has a wining noise, this is not essential but if you are unsure get somebody experienced to listen to your bike, also change radiator hoses, head insert "o-ring", head gasket and water pump impellor.
-The reason for changing the parts related to the radiator is that these are the biggest problems we have especially when riders do not bother keeping the radiator clean.
+If your bike is over one year old or has done a previous SSDT we advise checking the main bearings especially if the engine has a whining noise.
+This is not essential, but if you are unsure get somebody experienced to listen to your bike.
+Also change your radiator hoses, head insert "O-ring", head gasket and water pump impellor.
+If you have had your bike from new then this work is not critical as you will know the history of the bike.
+If you do not know the history then it is well worth checking.